How to Choose Your First Visual Novel

 Common mistakes new players make

-The biggest mistake is starting with a fifty-hour epic and burning out before finishing a single route.
+The biggest mistake is starting with a fifty-hour epic and burning out before finishing a single story.
 Start short, finish one story, then decide if you want something longer.
 The second mistake is judging the format by a single bad experience; visual novels are as varied as books, so one mediocre title does not represent the whole medium.

 Frequently Asked Questions